arthrp/GuestbookEfMsSql/README.md

 # GuestbookEfMsSql

-Example of MS SQL based app which uses EF ORM
+Simple guestbook with EF as ORM and MS SQL as backend using DbUp for migrations